 But there is still something to be said for putting any spare cash you have, however small, into a regular savings account.
 Conventional wisdom dictates that this could cover any emergencies where you’ll need access to a few hundred pounds at short notice.
 Say you or one of your flatmates has a ghastly ‘accident’ (I’ll let your wild imagination fill in the details) and your landlord says you’ll have to cough up the money to rectify the damage.
 Unless you can make a quick trip to the bank of Mum and Dad (and many of us would find the shutters down if we tried), you’ll be glad to have some savings to tide you over.

-It is surprising how quickly money accumulates in a savings account (especially if you pick one that pays a healthy rate of interest).
+It is surprising how quickly money accumulates in a savings account, thanks to the magic of compounds interest.
 If you’re not paying any tax, you’re in the enviable position of getting a headline rate.
-There’s quite a few accounts that are easy to access online, don’t require you to deposit a set amount every month, and will pay a very decent interest for your efforts.
+There are quite a few accounts that are easy to access online, don’t require you to deposit a set amount every month, and will pay a very decent interest for your efforts.